 Terminal 3 will be connected to the existing transport network via the A5 motorway.
 To this end, the Zeppelinheim junction will be extended.
 The exit will be extended by another lane for traffic coming from the north and by a new access road for traffic leaving to the north.
 This will prevent traffic jams caused by arriving and departing traffic, even at peak times.
 The street scene is also changing parallel to the A5 motorway.
 This is where not only the route of the new PTS runs, but also another public road is built.
 It is connected to the Hugo-Eckener-Ring and the Gateway Gardens via a roundabout in the north.
 The internally used Ellis Road continues past the Luftbrückendenkmal and will only be slightly moved inwards in the course of the road development.
 A parking guidance system will also be set up to ensure a smooth journey, providing orientation for arrivals and showing them the shortest route to the nearest free parking space.

-And there are plenty of them at Terminal 3: thanks to a new multi-storey car park, 8,500 parking spaces will be available from 2023.
+And there are plenty of them at Terminal 3: thanks to a new car park, 8,500 parking spaces will be available on eight storeys from 2023.
 This also includes special parking spaces for electric vehicles.
-As the multi-storey car park is being built directly opposite the new main building, the distance from the parking space to the check-in area is short.
+The new car park will be split into two buildings: The northern part will be 400 meters long which is about twice the length of the southern section.
+Footbridges will connect them seamlessley.
+As the up to 26 meter high multi-storey car park is being built directly opposite the new main building, the distance from the parking space to the check-in area is short.
 A new bus station with 27 stops will provide a seamless connection to the region; in addition, taxis will be able to park around 45 cars directly on the terminal access road.
 Particularly exciting for visitors: the terminal will be connected to national cycle paths.
 Close to Terminal 3, 100 bicycle parking spaces will be created below the PTS station.
 30 of these will be equipped with charging stations for e-bikes.

-Those who reach Terminal 3 by car and get off at the right-of-way table will be able to board without stairs or lifts, as the right-of-way area of the terminal is on the same level as the gates of piers H and J. An access ramp and a departure ramp are therefore required for the road connection of the right-of-way table on the departure level with a bridge area of approx. 15,300 square meters.
-In future, the 256 meters long access ramp will lead to the check-in area of Terminal 3.
-The departing traffic, in turn, will be led via the 11 meters high and 136 meters long departure ramp to the roads below.
+Those who reach Terminal 3 by car and get off at the 15,300 square meter drive-by platform will be able to board without stairs or lifts, as the drive-by area of the terminal is on the same level as the gates of Piers H and J. An access ramp and a departure ramp are therefore required for the road connection of the drive-by platform on the departure level with a bridge area of approx. 15,300 square meters.
+In future, the 256 meter long access ramp will lead to the check-in area of Terminal 3.
+The departing traffic, in turn, will be led via the 11 meter high and 136 meter long departure ramp to the roads below.

 In future, new roads will lead from the extended Zeppelinheim junction to Gate 1a and Gate 32.
 Gate 32, the entrance to CargoCity South, was completed in 2014 as the first road connection construction project, even before the first spade for Terminal 3 touched the ground on 5 October 2015.
 There was a need for a new gate to CargoCity South as the old gate was located on the Terminal 3 site.
 Fraport used the relocation of gate 32 to increase efficiency and make the new access road to CargoCity South fit for the future.